davidseve/cloud-native-deployment-strategies/blue-green-pipeline/README.md

 ![Blue/Green](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/blue-green.png)

 We have two versions up and running in production, online and offline.
 The routers and services never change, they are always online or offline.
-Because we have an offline version, we can do **smoke test** before switching it to online.
+Because we have an offline version, we can do **smoke test** before switching to online.
-When a new version is ready to be used by the users we only change the deployment that the online service is using.
+When a new version is ready to be used by the final users, we only change the deployment that the online service is using.

 ![Blue/Green Switch](https://github.com/davidseve/cloud-native-deployment-strategies/raw/main/images/blue-green-switch.png)

-There is **minimum downtime** and we can do a **rapid rollback** just undoing the changes in the services.
+There is **minimal downtime** and we can do a **rapid rollback** just by undoing the changes in the services.

-However, meanwhile we are going to do the switch, we have to be ready to do a rapid rollback.
+Meanwhile, we are validating the new version with real users, we have to be ready to do a rapid rollback.
 We need the **doubling or total resources** (we will see how to minimize this).
 It is also very important to keep **backward compatibility**.
 Without it, we can not do independent Blue/Green deployments.
 ## Shop application